contentopx/content-queen-pdf-toolkit/README.md

 ## 🧁 Built For

 This tool was made for:
-- 📚 Updating OpenStax licensing across PDFs
+- 📚 Updating text phrasees across PDFs
 - 📝 Batch editing educational or branded documents
-- 🧑🏽‍💻 Non-technical users (aka your junior staff!)
+- 🧑🏽‍💻 Non-technical users

 ---